EV 101

 Plug-In Hybrid Electric Vehicle (PHEV)

-For those who like living in both worlds, the second type of EV is called a “Plug-in Hybrid Electric Vehicle” — or “PHEV.”
-PHEVs have both a gasoline engine and tank, and they also have a charging port to recharge an electric battery.
-For most Americans, the average daily commute is about 15 miles.
-A typical electric range of a PHEV is about 10-40 miles, which is perfect for a commuter who can recharge at home or on the go.
-Once the electric range is depleted, the vehicle reverts to hybrid mode and relies on its gasoline engine.
+The third type of EV is called a “Plug-in Hybrid Electric Vehicle” — or “PHEV.”
+PHEVs have both a traditional ICE and tank, and they also have a charging port to recharge an electric motor and battery.
+They generally have a shorter 20-60 mile electric range.
+Configurations may vary, but PHEVs often use a parallel setup where both the electric motor and the gas engine can drive the wheels directly.
+For most Americans, the average daily commute is about 15 miles, so the typical electric range of a PHEV is perfect for a commuter who can recharge at home or on the go.
+Once the electric range is depleted, or if high power is needed (e.g. highway passing), the vehicle reverts to hybrid mode and relies on its gasoline engine.

 Hybrid Electric Vehicle (HEV)